ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case ios/Defining styles on Beagle ios.md

 Now it's necessary to register Beagle's styles, which is important so Beagle can be able to apply these styles in server-driven screens.

 1. Open the `BeagleConfig` file.
-Register a constante called `theme`
+Register a constant called `theme`
 2. It's on the `theme` constant where the styles will be listed.
 3. This constant will receive the `AppTheme` , which is where the styles are registered.
 4. Create the information block below inside the**`static func config`** function.